SAP-archive/teched2020-DAT262/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Triggering the execution of a function module in a remote S/4HANA system

-In this exercise, we will create...
+In this exercise, we will trigger the execution of an ABAP Function Module in a remote S/4HANA system.

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 - Making custom ABAP Operators available in SAP Data Intelligence

 After completing these steps you will have created...